UnscriptedVN/fira/docs/gameplay.md

 In the advanced mode, players are offered the ability to solve puzzles programmatically using Python or another language that can compile NadiaVM files.
 The Fira package offers an official API that can be used to write the necessary code.
 Players do not see a VM input view or any buttons for inputting commands, but rather see the world preview.

-> **Note**: The documentation regarding the APIs refer to the official APIs provided by this package.
-Some functions and utilities may differ in different APIs or implementations.

 By default, the advanced mode is disabled; it can be enabled in **Settings &rsaquo; Minigame** by ticking "Enable advanced mode".

+#### Limitations
 There are also some limitations to the official API when using Advanced Mode:

 - Players should not use the `player` variable.
 This conflicts with the game's own player variable.
 As a workaround, the template files generate starter code that stores the minigame player as `game_player`.
-- The Python script must end with the `exit` command.
+- The Python script must end with the [`exit`](./api/player.html#exit) command if using the official Fira API.
 The player's exit command is also responsible for writing  the virtual machine file.
 - Some aspects of the minigame may work unexpectedly.
 The API has been designed with some safety checks but is not a safeguard against Python's quirks.